Virat Kohli Biography: All you need to know about the King Kohli

 Early International Career

 In 2011, Kohli played in his first World Cup.
 He made a significant impact by scoring a century in his debut match against Bangladesh.
-He is the first Indian to score a century on a World Cup debut.
+He is also the first Indian to score a century on a World Cup debut.
 This performance helped set the tone for India’s successful tournament.
-In the final against Sri Lanka, he contributed 35 runs, helping India win its first World Cup title in 28 years.
+In the final against Sri Lanka, he contributed 35 runs, hence helping India win its first World Cup title in 28 years.

 Later in 2011, Virat Kohli biography got even more interesting as he debuted in Test cricket.
 Virat Kohli’s Test debut came against the West Indies.
 With senior players resting after the World Cup victory, he had big shoes to fill.
 The tour of Australia (2011-12) was tough for India, as they lost 4-0.
 However, Kohli stood out by scoring the only century for India during that series.

-An important moment in Virat Kohli biography came when Virat got the vice-captaincy for the ODI team during the Asia Cup in 2012.
+An important moment in Virat Kohli biography came when Virat got the vice-captaincy for the ODI team during Asia Cup in 2012.
 Although India did not reach the final, Kohli's stunning innings of 183 against Pakistan made him the tournament’s highest run-scorer.

 Kohli played a crucial role in India's success at the 2013 ICC Champions Trophy, where he was the top scorer with 43 runs in the final against England.
-This victory further cemented his status as a key player for India.

 Virat Kohli: The Successor to Sachin Tendulkar